zelaco/zelaco.github.io/content/authors/admin/_index.md

 ## About Me

 Hi!
-I’m José Laço — a bioinformatics researcher with a PhD in Environmental and Biomedical Microbiology.
+I’m José Laço, a bioinformatics researcher with a PhD in Environmental and Biomedical Microbiology.
 My work sits at the intersection of microbial genomics, data science, and computational biology.
 During my PhD, I combined whole genome sequencing, proteomics, and computational pipelines to study hospital-associated bacterial communities.
 Along the way, I’ve presented at international conferences, and participated in science outreach initiatives.

 I'm now expanding my skillset into machine learning and data science, mostly applied to biological datasets.
+Furthermore, I'm also developing bioinformatics pipelines and tools, while improving my programming knowledge.